Discriminative Perceptions Are Unreal

 Ananda said, “Now I realize that the seeing-nature does not return to anything, but how can I be sure that it is my own?”

-The Buddha replied, “I can see that at this point you have not yet attained the purity of no outflows, although you’re blessed by the Buddha’s spiritual strength and able to realize the first dhyana heavens with such unobstructed clarity, just like Aniruddha being able to look at Jambudvipa as clearly as he might look at an amala fruit in his own palm.”
+The Buddha replied, “I can see that at this point you have not yet attained the purity of no outflows, although you’re blessed by the Buddha’s spiritual strength and able to realize the first of dhyana heavens with such unobstructed clarity, just like Aniruddha being able to look at Jambudvipa as clearly as he might look at an amala fruit in his own palm.

-“Bodhisattvas can see hundreds of thousands of realms.”
-The Buddha went on, “And the Buddhas of ten directions can see everything throughout the pure lands as infinite as dust motes.
-Living beings’ sight, however, does not extend beyond a fraction of an inch.
+“Bodhisattvas can see hundreds of thousands of realms.
+And the Buddhas of ten directions can see everything throughout the pure lands as infinite as dust motes.
+Living beings’ vision, however, does not go beyond a fraction of an inch.

 “Ananda, as you and I now look at the palace where the four heavenly kings reside, and inspect everything that moves in the water, on the land, or in the air – some are dark, some are bright, in various shapes and appearances, yet all are nothing but dust before us – all are nothing but dualistic distinctions and obstructions.